-1. Polishing silverware
+1. Polishing Silverware with Lemon

-The the acidity of lemons makes it very effective at polishing and shining silverware.
+The acidity of lemons makes it very effective at polishing and shining silverware.
 It also has a load of antibacterial properties that help leave your silverware safer as well.

 Along the same lines, It is also excellent for shining up your chrome.
 Add a little salt to the lemon juice for extra strength and some grit to get down deep.

-2. Coffee maker and coffee pot
+2. Clean Coffee maker and Coffee pot with Lemon

 Vinegar, lemon juice, and water, will get all the coffee stain buildup out of the coffee maker by running the DIY cleaner through a couple of cycles.